Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 employ, she briefly tried her hand at being a superhero as a member of Infinity, Inc.

-After the New 52 reboot, Mercy was introduced in Justice League vol. 2 #31 (2014) as an Asian-American who managed
+After the New 52 reboot, Mercy was introduced in Justice League vol. 2 #31 (2014) as an Asian-American who

-v Superman: Dawn of Justice played
+debut in Batman v Superman: Dawn of Justice played by Tao Okamoto,

-as a pawn in Luthor’s (Jesse
+although she was killed as a pawn in Luthor’s (Jesse Eisenberg) plot against

-Eisenberg) plot against Superman (Henry Cavill).
+Superman (Henry Cavill).

 The comic series. |